Kleidukos/munihac-2024-effectful/slides.md

 * `freer-simple`
   * Does not allow higher-order effects
 * `polysemy`
-  * Need a GHC plugin to attain reasonable performance
+  * Unconditionally slow and relies on a lot of aggressive optimisations

 ### In Conclusion